14 Tips For Protecting Your Camera Gear From Bad Weather

 40960468 s

-There are some great websites that offer pretty reliable global weather predictions.
-Below is my personal favorite and it will give you a detailed look at the weather, including cloud cover and wind speeds which is good to be aware of as filmmakers.
+Some great websites offer pretty reliable global weather predictions.
+Below is my personal favorite.
+It will give you a detailed look at the weather, including cloud cover and wind speeds, which is good to be aware of as filmmakers.

 Check It Out Here: https://www.timeanddate.com/weather/